AmandaCIdev/full-stack-capstone/README.md

 **Epic: User Interaction**
+- As a logged-in User I can attend events so that I can join events easily using a simple button
+- As a logged-in User I can delete attend events so that I can change my mind to attend events easily using a simple button
+- As a logged-in User I can create reviews on events so that I can leave my feedback
-- As a logged-in User I can write reviews on events so that I can leave my feedback
+- As a logged-in User I can read reviews on events so that I can leave my feedback
+- As a logged-in User I can update reviews on events so that I can change my feedback
+- As a logged-in User I can delete reviews on events so that I can remove my feedback
 - As a logged-in User I can like and unlike events so that I can mark which events I like
 - As a User I can view the number of likes on events so that I can see which events are the most popular
 - As a User I can view comments on events so that I can read other users opinions